philippbayer/blerg/content/posts/2023_10_17_Transformers_on_ROCM/index.md

     preds_flat = [np.argmax(x) for x in preds[0]]
     print(preds_flat[:5])

+This should print something like [0, 0, 0, 0, 0], the first five predicted labels.

 How do you know that it's actually using the GPU?
 Here's some Python code that'll tell you:

     print(f'devices: {torch.cuda.device_count()}')
     print(f'current dev: {torch.cuda.current_device()}')
     print(f'current dev name: {torch.cuda.get_device_name(torch.cuda.current_device())}')

 This prints out whether Python sees the GPU in the first place.

 On Setonix, you can also ssh into the nodes that are running your jobs!
 Use `squeue` to see which node runs your job.
+They're usually named like *nid12345*.
 After ssh-ing in, run `rocm-smi` to see the GPU usage on the current node.

 Now we're ready to train big, big models on a cluster with 192 GPU nodes, each with effectively eight GPUs (4 GPUs with 2 'Graphics Complex Dies' (GCDs)).
 Happy training!